 Lady Jewells suffered an Ischemic stroke Thursday, June 4, 2009 - at about 7:45 am.

 Every summer, because summers in Arizona are so hot - I'd reverse my schedule.
 I'd stay up all night and sleep during the day.
 That Thursday morning I'd stayed up making beaded key-chains for a client in New York.
-About 7ish, I was forced to stop because my vision became to cloudy to see.
-I went to the restroom to put some eye drops in to clear my vision.
+About 7ish, I was forced to stop because my vision became to cloudy to see clearly.
+So I went to the restroom to put some eye drops in to clear my vision.

 (I didn't know it at the time, but the visual disturbance was due to my stroke.
 A small blood vessel in my left frontal lobe was already blocked.
 That blockage and subsequent lack of oxygen would cause a cell die-off.
 As cells died, the areas they controlled slowly shut down.
-In a matter of minutes a 1 inch burned-out area was made inside my left frontal lobe.
+In a matter of minutes a Walnut sized burned-out area was made inside my left frontal lobe.